AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

-\textbf{Comparison of the Number of Parameters.} The number of models for different $m$ image domains and the number of model parameters on RaFD dataset are shown in Table~\ref{tab:computational}.
+\textbf{Comparison of Model Parameters.} The number of models for $m$ image domains and the number of model parameters on RaFD are shown in Table~\ref{tab:computational}.
 Note that our generation performance is much better than these baselines and the number of parameters is also comparable with ContrastGAN, while ContrastGAN requires object masks as extra data.